 The Folly was built by wealthy Settle solicitor Richard Preston in 1675 or 1679.
 The datestone above the doorway is too worn to be sure either way.
-He built it where the then main road from the south entered Settle, a prime location with which to display the wealth and status of the owner.
+He built it where the main road at that time entered Settle from the south, a prime location in which to display his wealth and status..

-But Preston’s life is shrouded in uncertainty: how did he amass the wealth to build this large, extraordinary house, and yet why, by the time he died, was the house only partly furnished?
+Preston’s life is shrouded in uncertainty: how did he amass the wealth to build this large, extraordinary house, and why, when he died, was the house in disarray?

 The kitchen, now the Folly café, doubled as the family living and dining room.
 Richard Preston would have ensured that his wife Lettice had the mod cons of the time: for instance, the large fireplace contained a clockwork jack to turn the spits for roasting meat (the bolts used for the jack can be seen); a bakestone on which to cook havercakes (oat cakes).
 The peat fire would have smouldered all day, and possibly all night.
 There may have been coal for the fire too, as Preston was wealthy enough to buy it.
 Coal came by cart from Ingleton or Garsdale.